Cloud-DevOps-platform/Web-Application/README.md

 In provider.tf   --> in this file we need configure the azure provider and the terraform version.
 In main.tf       --> in this file we can have the resource related code, like
-1. resource group creation (CDX-platform) , we specified the resource group name and location
+1. resource group creation , we specified the resource group name and location
-2. storage account creation (infracdxbackup) , we specify the account_tier and account_replication_tye and under which resource group and location this storage account should be part of.
+2. storage account creation, we specify the account_tier and account_replication_tye and under which resource group and location this storage account should be part of.
-3. cotainer creation in storage account(cdxtffile-container), here we need to specofy the storage_account_name and the container_access_type and it is used to store the terraform state file.
+3. cotainer creation in storage account , here we need to specofy the storage_account_name and the container_access_type and it is used to store the terraform state file.
 In webapp.tf    --> in this file we have the code for the azure linux_web_app and service plan for the the webapp. like
 1. azure service plan creation (hdforwebapp) , this service plan provides the a set of compute resources is created for that plan in that region like